GET IN TOUCH

 Under state law, several conditions must occur before the North Carolina Department of Revenue (NCDOR) issues a bank levy.
 Each step signals growing urgency for taxpayers to resolve their tax debt or request help from NCDOR.
 Recognizing these triggers early helps individuals take timely action, avoid account freezes, and maintain access to essential funds.

-• Unpaid Final Assessment: A levy cannot begin until a tax liability becomes final and collectible.
+Unpaid Final Assessment — A levy cannot begin until a tax liability becomes final and collectible.
 This status occurs when the taxpayer has exhausted all appeal rights or has not filed a challenge within the statutory deadline.
 Once final, the balance is immediately subject to forced collection, including levies on bank accounts or personal property.

-• Failure to Respond or Pay: If a taxpayer fails to make full payment, arrange an installment agreement, or demonstrate financial hardship, the account becomes eligible for enforced collection.
+Failure to Respond or Pay — If a taxpayer fails to make full payment, arrange an installment agreement, or demonstrate financial hardship, the account becomes eligible for enforced collection.
 Delayed communication or incomplete responses may also accelerate the process, leaving fewer opportunities to avoid asset seizure.

 Identifying these triggers early enables taxpayers to act before a levy takes effect.
 Timely communication, verified documentation, and proactive resolution strategies can prevent the loss of essential income and protect future financial stability.
-Staying aware of these warning signs also ensures taxpayers have enough time to explore relief options and prepare necessary records for review.

 Step-by-Step North Carolina Bank Levy Process